Aarohi Patel

 Aarohi Patel is an Indian actress known for her work in Gujarati films.
 She made her acting debut as a child artist in Saandeep Patel's Moti Na Chowk Re Sapna Ma Ditha.
 Her first leading role was in Vijaygiri Bava's drama film Premji: Rise of a Warrior, which won 10 prominent Gujarat State Awards, including Best Film.
 She is recognized for her performances in films such as Love Ni Bhavai, Chaal Jeevi Laiye, Aum Mangalam Singlem.

 Personal life

 Aarohi was born into a Gujarati Hindu Family in Ahmedabad, Gujarat, India.
+Her mother Aarti Vyas Patel is also an actress.
 She completed her Bachelor's in Commerce, with specialization in Accounts from H.L.
 Institute of Commerce, Maharaja Sayajirao University of Baroda, also known as MSU, located in Vadodara, Gujarat, India..
 Along with her bachelor studies, she did an internship at one of the Ahmedabad's popular radio stations 94.3 My FM from April 2012 till January 2014.
 She also did a two-month internship at TV9 Gujarati from April 2014 to June 2014.
 She got her first lead role in Premji: Rise of a Warrior while she was still in college.
 She did her post graduation in Development Communication from Gujarat University.